 Digging through IRS publications or trying to decipher information released by the SBA can leave you scratching your head.
 In this post, we will break the tax implications down for you so that it’s easily digestible.
 We’ll cover how PPP loans and EIDL advances affect your state and federal taxes, so you can be fully prepared when it’s time to file.

 One thing to note is that laws surrounding these government loans have changed over the last few months.
 We will continue to monitor these changes and update this post accordingly.

 While your forgiven PPP loan funds may be exempt from federal taxation, you may still be required to claim these funds as taxable income when filing your state tax return.
-How your forgiven loan is taxed at the state level is dependent upon your state’s compliance with the Internal Revenue Code (IRC).
+How your forgiven loan is taxed at the state level depends on your state’s compliance with the Internal Revenue Code (IRC).
 Over 20 states have rolling conformity, meaning that they conform to the IRC as changes and amendments occur.

 Other states, however, have different rules when it comes to IRC conformity.
-This includes:
+These include:

-- Static Conformity: Also known as fixed-date conformity; conforms with the IRC occurs on a specific date
+- Static Conformity: Also known as fixed-date conformity; conforming with the IRC occurs on a specific date

 - Annual Conformity: Conforms with the IRC on an annual basis

 - Selective Conformity: Conforms with specific provisions of the IRC